choephix/api-change-watcher/README.md

-# Uslugi.io News Watcher
+#  Api Watcher

-A Node.js application that monitors the uslugi.io news API every 10 seconds and alerts when new items are found.
+A Node.js application that monitors any JSON API endpoint every 10 seconds and alerts when new items are found.

-## Features

-- 🔍 Monitors news API every 10 seconds
-- 📊 Tracks item count and latest item ID
-- 🚨 Big console alerts when new items are detected
-- 🎨 Color-coded console output for easy reading
-- 📱 Graceful shutdown handling
-- ⚡ Real-time monitoring with detailed logging
-- 🔧 **Flexible URL configuration** via command line arguments
-- 💾 **File tracking** - saves latest fetch result to a single JSON file
-- 🔗 **Webhook notifications** - sends alerts to IFTTT or other webhook endpoints
+*This project was born out of necessity when I needed to track kindergarten openings on a government website.
+For some ungodly reason, the system works like this: parents wait in line all night (and often all day the previous day) outside the building to keep their spot.
+Then everyone manually refreshes the page constantly to know when to go in — and whether there are openings at all.
+There is no notification system.*

+*This tool does not fix the underlying systemic and bureaucratic issues that force people to queue-camp, but it does eliminate the need for manual checking.
+By repeatedly polling the website’s API, it tracks when new information appears and alerts me immediately.
+Now I know as soon as possible when to enter the building — or it’s time to go home.*

 ## Installation